softwarezhen/TSVC-control-flow/README.md

 ## Usage
 ./run.sh
 ## Note
 The default data type is int.
-If you want to change the test type, simply modify the mytype in commen.h.
+If you want to change the test type, simply modify the mytype in common.h.